followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/30 Templates/10 Custom Templates.md

 DevExtreme provides the [dxTemplate](/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/) markup component for Angular, AngularJS, and Knockout apps.

-Implement a **dxTemplate** within the widget's container using the library's syntax.
+Implement a **dxTemplate** within the widget's container using the syntax of the used library (Angular, Knockout, etc.).
 You can access a template's context properties within the template and, in item templates, the item index as shown in the following code.
 Assign the template's **name** to a widget's **...Template** option.
+In the code below, it is the [List](/Demos/WidgetsGallery/Demo/List/ListEditingAndAPI/jQuery/Light/) widget's [itemTemplate](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemTemplate) option.
 One widget can have multiple **dxTemplate**s.

 If you use jQuery alone, set the widget's **...Template** option to a function that combines the HTML markup using jQuery [DOM manipulation methods](http://api.jquery.com/category/manipulation/).

 ---
 #####Angular